Learning Fourier series with parametrized quantum circuits: Methods and setup

-We outline that we do not use the parameter matrix multiplication update rule defined by \cite{Beer2020} in our work to train the dQNN ans\"atze but rather stick to the gradient method we use for layered ans\"atze.
-Since the authors of \cite{Schreiber2022} suggest that a possible quantum advantage for machine learning tasks can only lie in the training on real quantum hardware, the search for optimal update rules is a major task ahead and left for further studies.
+We outline that we do not use the parameter matrix multiplication update rule defined by Ref.~\cite{Beer2020} in our work to train the dQNN ans\"atze but rather stick to the gradient method which we use for layered ans\"atze and is explained in more detail in the next subsection.
+In the follow-up work~\cite{Beer2021}, the authors use a gradient descent method with a first-order approximation of the training cost's gradient.
+This way, they are able to approximate the gradient by evaluating the circuit on real quantum devices for slightly shifted parameters $(p-\epsilon)$ and $(p+\epsilon)$.

+Since the authors of Ref.~\cite{Schreiber2022} suggest that a possible quantum advantage for machine learning tasks can only lie in the training on real quantum hardware, the search for optimal update rules is a major task ahead and left for further studies.